Ngav0/Ngav-Guessr/README.md

 Then choose option 2 to select a city, and the amount of rounds you want.

-This wil then generate a map for you to use in Ngav Guesrr
+This wil then generate a map for you to use in Ngav Guessr